Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 • Tsongkhapa (1357 - 1419) in his The Great Treatise on the Stages of the Path to Enlightenment, The Ocean of Reasoning and The Essence of Eloquence.

-In ultimate analysis, the moment of consciousness following the last ultimate nullification of false ideations cannot be conceptually or linguistically characterized.
-When concepts have cleared all concepts, nothing remains to be said.
+When concepts have cleared all reified concepts, silenced the mind and brought awareness to what is at hand, nothing remains to be said.
 What happens next is sheer un-saying, ineffable for ever.
+This can only be approached with poetry.
 The transcendent state of enlightenment (awakening) can be personally experienced, but not conceptually known or linguistically described from the outside, while the person actually experiencing it from the inside cannot describe it in empirico-formal propositions, but only point to it.
 He or she can transform this inner experience into living compassion.
-As art, this knowledge is exemplaric.
+As art, this knowledge is excellent, exemplaric & sublime.

-Because of the critical barrier, strict nominalism affirms nothing about the absolute, except it too lacks inherent existence, own-form ("svabhâva") or "self" ("âtman").
+Because of this critical barrier, strict nominalism affirms nothing about the absolute, except it too lacks inherent existence, own-form ("svabhâva") or "self" ("âtman").
 Buddhahood too is a dependent-arising, albeit one continuing for ever, a permanent dynamic or "perpetuum mobile" !

 The Third Turning of the Wheel of Dharma

-Several yogic traditions use this Turning : Yogâchâra Mâdhayamikas posit a consciousness lacking apprehended-object & apprehended-subject.
-Tantric Mâdhyamikas affirm clarity-emptiness.
-Shentong or other-emptiness, affirms the primordial Buddha-qualities.
+Several yogic traditions emerged as a result of the Third Turning : Yogâcâra Mâdhayamikas posit a consciousness lacking apprehended-object as well as apprehended-subject.
+Tantric Mâdhyamikas affirm the unity of clarity(bliss)-emptiness.
+Shentong or other-emptiness, affirms primordial, ever existing Buddha-qualities of enlightened mind, speech, mind & action.
 In Dzogchen, the inseparability of clarity & the empty primordial base is affirmed.

 According to Dolpopa, the view of other-emptiness is the ultimate tenet, surpassing all others, including the self-emptiness of the Consequence School.
 The latter is deemed the "Ordinary Middle Way".
 But for Rangtong, this other-emptiness is the worse kind of heresy, causing a fundamental hierarchy to arise between conventional and ultimate truth (akin to the Platonic divide between the true word of being and the illusionary world of becoming).
 For Rangtong, there is no tenet higher than the Consequence School, in particular Tsongkhapa's Critical Mâdhyamaka.
 They invite all arguments to the contrary.
+They claim Shentong affirms Buddha-nature to be substantial.

 Rangtong, Shentong & Dzogchen entertain different views on the Two Truths.
 For Tsongkhapa, duality is not seen as a problem, for to realize Buddhahood there must be a cognitive act directly knowing emptiness.
 Buddha-qualities are deemed generated by a such a mind.
 The target here is reification, not the distinction between a subject & an object of experience.
-In Dzogchen, ultimate truth is non-conceptual and so duality is done away with.
+In Dzogchen, ultimate truth is non-conceptual and duality is done away with.
 For Tsongkhapa, the mind of a Buddha has knowledge of both relative & ultimate objects simultaneously, while in the Great Perfection all virtuous qualities & powers of Buddhahood are contained within the One Truth from the very beginning.
 As Dzogchen does not, as in other-emptiness, deny self-emptiness, nor conceptually designates anything to be inherently existent, it should not be equated with Shentong with which it nevertheless can be confused.
 Once the idea of emptiness as absence of inherent existence is firmly established, these subtle distinctions will become clearer.

-A absence of inherent existence is indeed "all the way up" !
+Absence of inherent existence is indeed "all the way up" !

 Rangtong, being a spiritual discipline, should not negate the data from direct yogic experience.
 Shentong has to accept there is no way around classical logic.
-Tantric Mâdhyamaka, in the guise of Mahâmudrâ Mâdhyamaka, harmonizes the philosophy & the experience of ultimate truth (cf. emptiness).

 The Unique Buddhadharma